akarve/bipsea/README.md

 ```
     <10K hex chars from the DRNG>

-# For the curious and paranoid
+# ECDSA for the curious and paranoid

 BIP-85 derives the entropy for each application by computing an HMAC of the private
 ECDSA key of the last hardened child.
 Private child keys are pure functions of the
-parent key and the child index.
+parent key, child index, and depth.
 In this way BIP-85 entropy is hierarchical,
 deterministic, and irreversibly hardened as long as ECDSA remains secure.
 ECDSA is believed to be secure but it may not even be possible to _prove_ the security
 of _any_ cryptographic algorithm as such a proof would need to demonstrate strong
 conjectures similar to "P is not equal to NP."

-All of that to say **even the hardest cryptography falls to the problem of induction**:
+All of that to say **even the "most secure" algorithms are vulnerable to the**
+**problem of induction**:
-> Just because no one broke has yet broken ECDSA
+> Just because no one _has_ broken ECDSA
-> doesn't mean no one will break ECDSA.
+> doesn't mean no one _will_ break ECDSA.

+"break" refers the the ability to derive a private key from the corresponding
+public key, a feat believed but not known to be infeasible in polynomial time
+because it requires the attacker to compute the discrete logarithm of the public
+key `p = Q*k`, where `Q` is the generator of the `SECP256k1` elliptic curve and
+`k` is the private key. `SECP256k1` is a cyclic group under addition modulo `n`,
+the order of the curve.
+We call this the "discrete logarithm" since, the same
+way `log(a^x) = x` the attacker must reduce the point `Q*k` to `k`.

 ECDSA is not [post-quantum secure](https://blog.cloudflare.com/pq-2024).
 If someone were to creates the elusive quant computer with sufficiently many